gbif/data-blog/content/post/2018-11-19-gbif-multimedia.md

 * Images embedded on web pages like https://ipt.gbif.org/media/viewer/UAIC1008871_X.html won't work, but can be provided in addition to the direct link.

 * The file extension doesn't always have to be specified in the URL (see for example the URLs provided with [this occurrence](https://www.gbif.org/occurrence/1019735016) from [The Hemiptera collection (EH) of the Muséum national d'Histoire naturelle](https://www.gbif.org/dataset/d9474ec2-061c-4858-bfdd-e10ba6aca397)).

+* The GBIF system resizes images for thumbnails, therefore you should avoid providing resized images as it would lower your image quality.
+Please provide the best-resolution possible.

 For the next two sections, I assume that you are somewhat familiar [Darwin Core Archives](https://github.com/gbif/ipt/wiki/DwCAHowToGuide) and [IPTs](https://github.com/gbif/ipt/wiki).